dangerrangerous/dangerrangerous.github.io/_posts/2017-2-11-lessons-learned-from-strength-training.md

 picking things up and setting them down, what of it?
-At a certain point you may want to pick up heavier things and you will realize that in order to ascend to the next level you will have to change your processes.
-Here are some key take-aways I've gained from strength training that can be applied to picking up a new skill or breaking out of a plateau.
+At a certain point you may want to pick up heavier things and you will realize that in order to ascend to the next level you will have to change your processes. <!--excerpt.start-->Here are some key take-aways I've gained from strength training that can be applied to picking up a new skill or breaking out of a plateau.